-There are only certain times of the year when you plant grass seed and nature helps ensure rapid germination and growth.
-Other times, grass seed just seems to lie there, or washes out, and you end up with poor results.
+As with many other landscaping projects, timing is everything when it comes to lawn work.
+For example, there are times you plant grass seed and nature ensures rapid germination and growth.
+Other times, grass seed just seems to lie there and you end up with poor results.

-While success with grass seed is always related to adequate moisture, there are two seasons of the year in the northeastern United States when your odds for seeding success improve immensely: Spring and Fall.
+While success with grass seed is always directly related to adequate moisture, there are two seasons of the year in the northeastern United States when your odds for success greatly improve: Spring and Fall.
 Since Spring is second best, we would like to focus on the Fall lawn seeding season.
 Let's narrow this down further to the month of September.

-WEEDS: Due to the growth cycle of weeds, Fall seeding faces far less weed competition, creating much better results.
+Due to the growth cycle of weeds, Fall seeding faces less weed competition, creating much better results.

-2 COOL: Fall planted turfgrass has 2 cool, favorable growing seasons to become established before facing summer heat.
+Fall planted turfgrass has 2 cool, favorable seasons to become established before facing summer heat.

-Those are the 2 reasons September is what I like to call "lawn month."
 These same principles also apply to rigorous lawn maintenance procedures, such as de-thatching and aeration.
-Since these two procedures qualify as "major lawn surgery" it's best to have ideal growing conditions for the lawn's "recovery period."
+Since these two procedures qualify as "major lawn surgery," it's best to have ideal growing conditions during the lawn's "recovery period."

-Generally speaking, summer weather in the northeastern U.S. is not conducive to starting a new lawn, spot-seeding or doing any sort of renovation work on an old lawn.
+Generally speaking, summer weather in the northeastern U.S. is not conducive to starting a new lawn, spot-seeding or doing any type of renovation work on an old lawn.

 DON'T water during evening hours, since this promotes a wet overnight environment that will encourage destructive fungi.